grig-guz/ctc-python/README.md

 # CTC-Python

-A naive implementation of CTC in python.
+A naive implementation of CTC in Python.
 Looks like C, and should be in C, but come on.

 Check out the cool stuff: